yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/index.md

 ### 1. Add the SDK script directly in HTML

-The simplest way to integrate the Yuno SDK is by adding a `<script>` tag to your HTML file.
+Add a `<script>` tag to your HTML file to integrate the Yuno SDK.
 This method provides a quick implementation while maintaining proper asynchronous loading.
 The SDK exposes an event that notifies when it's fully loaded, ensuring you can safely initialize and use its features at the right time.

 > 📘 Event Listener Timing
 >